-By way of comparison, a number of other surveys track enrollment in CDHPs.
-America's Health Insurance Plans (AHIP) found that the number of people enrolled in an HSA-eligible plan increased from 13.5 million to 15.5 million between January 2012 and January 2013, a 15 percent increase.
-Mercer found that the percentage of workers with employment-based coverage covered by a CDHP increased from 16 percent to 18 percent between 2012 and 2013, a 13 percent increase.
-The National Health Interview Survey (NHIS) found that the percentage of individuals with private insurance covered by a CDHP barely budged-from 10.8 percent in 2012 to 10.9 percent in 2013.
-The Kaiser Family Foundation (KFF) found that the percentage of workers with a CDHP increased from 19 percent to 20 percent between 2012 and 2013, a 5 percent increase.
+A number of other surveys track enrollment in CDHPs.
+America's Health Insurance Plans (AHIP) found that 17.4 million people were enrolled in an HSA-eligible health plan in January 2014, which accounted for about 10 percent of the population with private health insurance.
+Mercer found that 23 percent of workers with employment-based coverage were covered by a CDHP in 2014.
+The National Health Interview Survey (NHIS) found that 12 percent of individuals with private insurance were covered by a CDHP in 2014, while 24 percent were covered by an HDHP (without an HSA).
+The Kaiser Family Foundation (KFF) found that 20 percent of workers were enrolled in a CDHP in 2014.